My Africa Chronicles

 The corruption is so severe here in Africa, the vast majority of African Christian leaders live a life of lies and manipulation.
 They look to man to provide their needs instead of looking to God….scripture says to trust in man is idolatry.
 Idolatry brings curses -->> Exodus 28 & 29, Jeremiah 17:5 “Cursed are they that put their trust in man.”
 Manipulation…is witchcraft.
 1 Samuel 15:22,23

 The people are bringing curse upon curse upon themselves out of utter desperation to just survive.
 It is much easier to ask people for help….than to cry out to God, repent, and believe Him to provide.
 The enemy has strategized these curses upon the people of Africa.
 Look at Africa….it is overladen with curses and has affected the land.

 PLEASE...STOP THE IDOLATRY!

 Giving is a wonderful thing and missionaries continually give out of the abundance of their hearts.
 The problem: White people are looked at as being rich.
 This creates a huge problem.
 Everywhere you go you are looked at as the answer, the savior, the rescuer (this is idolatry when we trust others and not God).
-Most people in Africa have no problem asking you for money, even when they don’t know you.

 It gets to the point where it feels like people are “hanging on you” out of desperation.
 The burden gets to be INCREDIBLY OVERWHELMING!
 You came to Africa to help the people, now you want to hide.
 Your belongings, people want them.
 They ask for them.
 They have no idea all you own anymore is the little you brought with you.
 Need and lack turn to a spirit of greed and hoarding!